Italian Auxiliary Verbs for Beginners: Everything You Need to Know

 Loro non hanno dovuto aspettare in fila. — They didn’t have to wait in line.

-You’ll notice that each sentence has a present tense conjugation of the verb avere and the past participle of the second verb to form the past perfect tense.
+You’ll notice that each sentence has a present tense conjugation of the verb avere plus the past participle of the second verb to form the past perfect tense.
 If you aren’t familiar with past participles, you can get a quick refresher over at One World Italiano.

 In these sentences, avere is acting as an auxiliary verb.
 It’s “helping” you know that the sentence is in the past perfect tense.